| RECTILINEAR MOTION: DISPLACEMENT VELOCITY ACCELERATION

 time graph is equal to the velocity.
 The area under a velocity vs time

-time interval.
-The area under a
+graph in a time interval The area under a

-acceleration vs time graph in a time interval is equal
+acceleration vs time graph in a time interval

-time interval.
 Fig. 5.
 The

 area under the velocity vs time graph in the time